Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 Your lifestyle choices impact hormone balance more than you might think:

-- Weight Fluctuations: Rapid weight gain or loss affects estrogen production since fat cells produce estrogen.
+• Weight Fluctuations: Rapid weight gain or loss affects hormone signaling and can disrupt ovulation.

-- Excessive Exercise: Intense physical activity can suppress ovulation and disrupt cycles.
+• Excessive Exercise: Intense physical activity, especially with low calorie intake, can suppress ovulation and disrupt cycles.

-- Poor Nutrition: Deficiencies in vitamins and minerals may impair hormone synthesis.
+• Poor Nutrition: Deficiencies in vitamins, minerals, and overall energy intake may impair hormone synthesis.

 Even travel across time zones or changes in sleep patterns can throw off your body’s internal clock and alter menstruation timing temporarily.